 - Stripping the room includes a properly outfitted housekeeper removing all dirty linens, garbage, and other soiled items from the room and spraying all hard surfaces with a sanitizing spray

 - Dropping of new supplies means placing clean towels, sheets, and other supplies into the room along with another check for remaining soiled items.

 - Cleaning involves wiping down surfaces with the correct cleaning product, vacuuming the floors, making the beds, and other steps in readying the room for the next guest.

 - Inspection is done by one of our supervisors and includes a last check of the room on the day of arrival.
 This will include spraying down high-contact surfaces like door handles and light switches with an evaporating sanitizer, leaving some watermarks.

 We do our best to be ready for your arrival by 3 pm, but this year, we will need to prioritize proper procedures, staff shortages due to quarantine, and other issues, and ask for your understanding.

 During Your Stay

-We are also happy to provide sanitizing spray for your own use while on site.
+We can also to provide sanitizing spray for your own use while on site if you please.

-We also ask guests wear a masks anytime social distancing cannot be maintained and if asked to by a staff member.
+We also ask guests to wear a mask anytime social distancing cannot be maintained and if asked to by a staff member.
 We ask for patience and understanding as we balance the safety of everyone with the great experience of a resort escape.

 Much of your time at Viamede will be spent outdoors, and with the amount of space we have, social distancing and general sanitation will be much smaller concerns.
-There are plenty of other germs outside that you should be careful of what you touch anyway, so we advise you wash your hands frequently and not lick your fingers after catching frogs, for many reasons.
+There are plenty of other germs outside that you should be careful of what you touch anyway, so we advise you to wash your hands frequently.